 Therefore, backup is the ultimate solution to avoid the tragedy happening.
 We need to create backups for websites regularly, and when the worst happen, only backups give you peace of mind and allow you to restore your site anytime.
 It is what UpdraftPlus does.

 UpdraftPlus is one of the best backup and restore plugins.
-Using UpdraftPlus, you can easily peform manual and scheduled backups, and restore your website with a single click.
+Using it, you can easily peform manual and scheduled backups, and restore your website with a single click.

-By now, let’s take a look at how to back up and restore WordPress site with UpdraftPlus.
+By now, let’s take a look at how to back up and restore WordPress site.

 Create scheduled tasks with UpdraftPlus